frctl/consolidate/README.md

 fractal.engine(swigAdapter);  // use the consolidate/swig adapter

-fractal.set('components.ext', '.swig'); // look for files with a .swig file extension
+fractal.components.set('ext', '.swig'); // look for files with a .swig file extension
 ```

 You can see a full list of supported template languages on the [Consolidate documentation](https://github.com/tj/consolidate.js).